-Los Angeles Unpaid Wage Violation Attorney
+Los Angeles Unpaid Wages Attorney

 If you have not been paid for hours worked, you may have a claim against your employer.
 Federal and California laws protect your right to get paid for work done.
 If your employer has violated the law or has unjustly withheld your wages, please contact Strong Advocates for more information about your legal rights.

-Types of Wage Violations
+Types of Unpaid Wage Violations

 Here are some of the most common forms of wage violations that occur in California:

 Hour violations: It is illegal to fail to pay employees for every hour worked.
-This means that employers cannot require workers to spend time “off the clock.”
-This also means that it is illegal to make employees work through meal or rest breaks, to require unpaid training programs or to fail to pay employees for travel time and waiting time spent on the employer’s premises.
+This means that employers cannot require workers to spend time working “off the clock.”
+This also means that it is illegal to make employees work through meal periods or rest breaks, to require unpaid training programs or to fail to pay employees for travel time and waiting time spent on the employer’s premises.